HAS A DEATH OCCURRED? WE ARE AVAILABLE 24/7 CALL: (720) 240-9227

 Dorothy loved to travel and she visited many cities and countries.
 Her travels took her to Europe, Australia, New Zealand, South America, and Canada.
 She prided herself on her “can do” attitude, love of her family, being a careful spender, made new friends easily, and never let any obstacles get in her way.
 She had a great sense of humor, was very quick-witted, tracked current events closely, and loved learning and experiencing new things throughout her life.
 She was an outstanding cook, mother, and friend.
 We will miss her “world-famous margaritas”, cookies, homemade potato sausages, and Slovak cooking.
 She loved and supported her family and was always there for them in good and hard times.

 No formal services are currently planned and the family will plan to hold a celebration of her life in Spring 2020.
 She loved her many dogs, and the family requests in lieu of flowers, please make a donation in her name to the MaxFund Animal Adoption Center at https://maxfund.org/Donation-Page.
-Here is a link to an album of photos: //dorothywitherspoontribute.shutterfly.com.To send flowers to the family of Dorothy Witherspoon, please visit Tribute Store
+Here is a link to an album of photos: //dorothywitherspoontribute.shutterfly.com.To send flowers to the family or plant a tree in memory of Dorothy Witherspoon, please visit Tribute Store